camilledlmt/midjourney-bias-exploration/README.md

   <img src="https://github.com/camilledlmt/midjourney-bias-exploration/blob/main/religion%201.png?raw=true" width="300"/> <img src="https://github.com/camilledlmt/midjourney-bias-exploration/blob/main/religion%202.png?raw=true" width="300"/> <img src="https://github.com/camilledlmt/midjourney-bias-exploration/blob/main/religion%203.png?raw=true" width="300"/>
 </div>
 <p align="justify">
 Lack of religious diversity was particularly evident in villages, where depictions overwhelmingly portrayed Christianity as the sole religious affiliation.
 It is a straight contrast with suburbs where the majority of individuals there were Muslims.
 Moreover, individuals identified as Buddhists were predominantly depicted as people of colour, a correlation supported by quantitative analysis, revealing a statistically significant positive relationship between these variables (0.75).
-Additionally, a notable demographic trend emerged, with a majority of individuals depicted as elderly, a finding supported by the data presented in Figure X (0.46).
+Additionally, a notable demographic trend emerged, with a majority of individuals depicted as elderly, a finding supported by the data presented in the correlation heatmap (0.46).
 The portrayal of Jews by Midjourney was characterised by a sad atmosphere and historical photographs in black and white colours.
-Christians were predominantly of white skin colour - highlighted by the significant positive correlation in Figure X (0,63).
+Christians were predominantly of white skin colour - highlighted by the significant positive correlation the heatmap (0,63).
 </p>
 <br>